About me

 By the time I hit University I was starting to get interested in Animation, but it didn't seem like a feasible career path.
 It just seemed way too difficult to break into, too small a field & way too complicated.
 There was no youtube at this point either, no online courses, no help available.

-Instead I selected graphic design, thinking it was the kind of thing I could get a job in when I graduated, which was very grown up of me I think.
-Little did I know how much I'd hate it, how the the lack of creativity would leave me unsatisfied with my work.
-Having a teacher that clearly didn't want to actually teach just cemented it for me in the end.
+Instead, I selected graphic design, thinking it was the kind of thing I could get a job in when I graduated, which was very grown up of me I think.
+Little did I know how much I'd hate it, how the lack of creativity would leave me unsatisfied with my work.
+Having a teacher who clearly didn't want to actually teach just cemented it for me in the end.

-I initially got a six month contract at Blitz games studios as a level editor.
+I initially got a six-month contract at Blitz games studios as a level editor.
 The pay was peanuts, but it was more peanuts than I was currently earning delivering sofas.
-Over the 6 months I was hungry to learn everything, and just attacked every challenge because I loved making games.
-I pestered them to the point they gave me a full time contract & a junior animator position.
-From there I learnt most of my skills ( from other more talented animators) & progressed through junior, regular, senior & finally Lead animator.
-That was the position I held until the dark day blitz abruptly shut it's doors.
+Over the 6 months, I was hungry to learn everything and just attacked every challenge because I loved making games.
+I pestered them to the point they gave me a full-time contract & a junior animator position.
+From there I learned most of my skills ( from other more talented animators) & progressed through junior, regular, senior & finally Lead animator.
+That was the position I held until the dark day blitz abruptly shut its doors.